litao0621/MinimalForm/README.md

 MinimalForm
 ===========

 Simplistic, single input view form
+_Very inspired by the [Minimal Format Interface][5]._
+Inspired by the form seen on the end of the [PageLanes website](http://www.pagelanes.com/)

 # ScreenShot